mrWheel/YAPP_Box/README.md

 	Fillet radius can also be changed from default (same as connected wall thickness) with the filletRadius parameter.

+Ridge Extension
+  Extension from the lid into the case for adding split opening at various heights

 //========= HOOK dummy functions ============================

 // Hook functions allow you to add 3d objects to the case.